Founded in 1955, the Fairbank Center exists to advance scholarship in all fields of Chinese studies at Harvard.

 Harvard Tercentenary Stele

-The slender marble slab, or stele, situated next to Harvard's Widener Library was presented to the university in 1936 as a gift from Chinese alumni on the occasion of the University’s three hundredth anniversary.
+This slender marble slab, or stele, was presented to Harvard in 1936 as a gift from Chinese alumni on the occasion of the University’s tercentenary.
 The inscription commemorates the founding of Harvard College in 1636 and celebrates the importance of culture and learning both in the United States and in China.
-The full Chinese text is 370 words long; the original calligraphy, in kaishu style, is that of the famous scholar-diplomat Hu Shi (1891-1962), who took part in the 1936 ceremonies as the representative of Peking University and received an honorary degree.
-Probably first carved in the early nineteenth century, it once stood in the Old Summer Palace in Beijing, and now stands adjacent to Boylston Hall, which at the time of the gift housed the Department of Far Eastern Languages.
+The full Chinese text, 370 words long, is presented on the accompanying panel, together with an English translation; the original calligraphy, in kaishu style, is that of the famous scholar-diplomat Hu Shi (1891-1962), who took part in the ceremonies as the representative of Peking University and received an honorary degree.

 Facts & Figures 2016-17